9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 You may have noticed that many of the functions we presented in this chapter were short functions at the top level of the source file.
 This is no accident.
-As we mentioned earlier, when we started on this chapter, we didn\'t know what form our solution was going to take.
+As we mentioned earlier, when we started on this chapter, we didn't know what form our solution was going to take.

 Quite often, then, we had to explore a problem space in order to figure out where we were going.
 To do this, we spent a lot of time fiddling about in `ghci`, performing tiny experiments on individual functions.
-This kind of exploration requires that a function be declared at the top level of a source file, as otherwise `ghci` won\'t be able to see it.
+This kind of exploration requires that a function be declared at the top level of a source file, as otherwise `ghci` won't be able to see it.

 Once we were satisfied that individual functions were behaving themselves, we started to glue them together, again investigating the consequences in `ghci`.
-This is where our devotion to writing type signatures paid back, as we immediately discovered when a particular composition of functions couldn\'t possibly work.
+This is where our devotion to writing type signatures paid back, as we immediately discovered when a particular composition of functions couldn't possibly work.

 At the end of this process, we were left with a large number of very small top-level functions, each with a type signature.
-This isn\'t the most compact representation possible; we could have hoisted many of those functions into `let` or `where` blocks when we were done with them.
-However, we find that the added vertical space, small function bodies, and type signatures make the code far more readable, so we generally avoided \"golfing\" functions after we wrote them[^2].
+This isn't the most compact representation possible; we could have hoisted many of those functions into `let` or `where` blocks when we were done with them.
+However, we find that the added vertical space, small function bodies, and type signatures make the code far more readable, so we generally avoided "golfing" functions after we wrote them[^2].

 Working in a language with strong, static typing does not at all interfere with incrementally and fluidly developing a solution to a